dftbplus/skpar/docs/source/develop.rst

 Development
 ====================

-Further development of SKOPT is along the following lines.
+Further development of SKPAR is along the following lines.

 External Model and Reference Database
 ----------------------------------------------------------------------